khulood96/cc_project/README.md

-#DM 103411: REPLACE WITH YOUR PROJECT TITLE#
+#DM 103411: LEXER and PARSER for CHOCOPY#
 <!-- Replace XX with your course ID-->
 ###PROJECT MEMBERS###
 StdID | Name